ossf/security-reviews/README.md

-If you believe that a security review is inappropriate, either because it is giving objectively poor advice, contains an undisclosed security vulnerability, or similar, please open an Issue or contact [TBD](#).
+If you believe that a security review is inappropriate, either because it is giving objectively poor advice, contains an undisclosed security vulnerability, or similar, please open an Issue or [contact us](#) (link TBD).

-We reserve the right to remove (or not remove) any content submitted to this repository.
+We reserve the right to remove, or not remove, any content submitted to this repository.

 ## Tips